fkie-cad/Sandroid_TrigDroid/README.md

 TrigDroid is a modern Android security testing framework designed to trigger payloads in potentially malicious Android applications through sophisticated environmental manipulation.
 Built for security researchers, malware analysts, and penetration testers, it provides both a powerful command-line interface and a flexible Python API.
 It is part of the Android Sandbox Sandroid.

-## 🎯 Key Features
+## Key Features

-- **🔍 Payload Trigger Detection**: Sophisticated environmental manipulation to trigger hidden malicious behaviors
+- **Payload Trigger Detection**: Sophisticated environmental manipulation to trigger hidden malicious behaviors
-- **📱 Multi-Device Support**: Works with physical devices and emulators
+- **Multi-Device Support**: Works with physical devices and emulators
-- **🔧 Dual Interface**: Both CLI and Python API for maximum flexibility
+- **Dual Interface**: Both CLI and Python API for maximum flexibility
-- **⚡ Frida Integration**: Advanced runtime instrumentation with TypeScript hooks
+- **Frida Integration**: Advanced runtime instrumentation with TypeScript hooks
-- **🌐 Network Manipulation**: WiFi, mobile data, and Bluetooth state changes
+- **Network Manipulation**: WiFi, mobile data, and Bluetooth state changes
-- **📊 Sensor Simulation**: Accelerometer, gyroscope, light, pressure, and more
+- **Sensor Simulation**: Accelerometer, gyroscope, light, pressure, and more
-- **🔋 Battery Simulation**: Dynamic battery level and charging state changes
+- **Battery Simulation**: Dynamic battery level and charging state changes
-- **📈 Comprehensive Reporting**: Detailed test results with timing and metrics
+- **Comprehensive Reporting**: Detailed test results with timing and metrics
-- **🏗️ Modern Architecture**: Built with SOLID principles and type safety
+- **Modern Architecture**: Built with SOLID principles and type safety

-## 🚀 Quick Start
+## Quick Start

 ### Installation